keli-wen/mcp_chatbot/example/single_prompt/README.md

 ## Parameters

-Both scripts accept the `--llm-provider` parameter to specify which LLM provider to use:
+Both scripts accept the `--llm` parameter to specify which LLM provider to use:

 - `openai` (default): Use OpenAI-compatible API
 - `ollama`: Use Ollama for local LLM processing